hortonworks/cloudbreak/docs/index.md

 `AMI:` the AMI which contains the Docker containers

 `SSH location:` allowed inbound SSH access.
 Use 0.0.0.0/0 as default

-`SSH key name:` your SSH key name used on AWS

 `Region:` AWS region where you'd like to launch your cluster